 In my experience, the best real estate deals don't take a lot of haggling, slick salesmanship, or psychological manipulation to get an offer accepted.

-There was one deal I’ll probably never forget because it illustrates this point perfectly.
-It would’ve been very easy to overpay for this property, but I ended up getting it for an unbelievable price (and I made a killing on it too).
+There was one deal I'll probably never forget because it illustrates this point perfectly.
+It would've been very easy to overpay for this property, but I got it for an unbelievable price (and I made a killing on it too).

 The negotiations weren't long, difficult, or time-consuming.
 In fact, there wasn't much negotiation at all.
 It was just a simple exchange of facts and a statement of what I was willing to offer.